archphile/recipe/files/I2S_Dacs_Readme.txt

         dai_stream_name         Override the default, "IQAudIO Digi HiFi", dai stream name.

+Name:   justboom-both
+Info:   Simultaneous usage of an justboom-dac and justboom-digi based
+        card
+Load:   dtoverlay=justboom-both,<param>=<val>
+Params: 24db_digital_gain       Allow gain to be applied via the PCM512x codec
+                                Digital volume control.
+Enable with
+                                "dtoverlay=justboom-dac,24db_digital_gain"
+                                (The default behaviour is that the Digital volume control is limited to a maximum of 0dB. ie. it can attenuate but not provide gain.
+For most users, this will be desired as it will prevent clipping.
+By appending the 24dB_digital_gain parameter, the Digital
+                                volume control will allow up to 24dB of gain.
+If this parameter is enabled, it is the responsibility of the user to ensure that the Digital volume control is set to a value that does not result in clipping/distortion!)

 Name:   justboom-dac
 Info:   Configures the JustBoom DAC HAT, Amp HAT, DAC Zero and Amp Zero audio